TheRealOwenRees/plantID_discordbot/README.md

 Plant ID Bot uses a small number of prerequisites in order to work properly:

-- [Discord.py] - a modern, easy to use, feature-rich, and async ready API wrapper for Discord
+- [Discord.py] - a modern discord bot framework built in python.
-- [Beautiful Soup] - a Python library for pulling data out of HTML and XML files
+- [Beautiful Soup] - a python library for pulling data out of HTML and XML files
 - [python-dotenv] - for reading local .env files during development